 STUDENT ACCEPTANCE STATEMENT

 All your expenses for M*A*S*H are being paid by the M*A*S*H Partnership, which includes (insert organization name), UAMS and Arkansas Farm Bureau organizations.
 If accepted into the program, you agree to attend the full length of the program (4 days) and to abide by the disciplinary policy.
-All students must be in attendance Please note this is a day program and transportation to and from each daily session is your responsibility.
+All students must be in attendance.
+Please note this is a day program and transportation to and from each daily session is your responsibility.

 Signed: